 *To make this recipe even higher in protein and lower fat you can easily swap out the sour cream and cream cheese for plain greek yogurt.
 You can also use low-fat cheeses.

 Nutrition InformationYield 36 Serving Size 1

-Oh, and since this is a dip that needs to stay warm, just throw it in a small slow cooker if it needs to stay out to be snacked on…just place it on the “keep warm” setting.
+Oh, and since this is a dip that needs to stay warm, I recommend that you just throw it in a small slow cooker if it needs to stay out to be snacked on…just place it on the “keep warm” setting & stir as needed.

 Don’t wait too long to try this super yummy queso dip! 😉

 Thanks so much for stopping by my site and supporting me!
 If you liked this recipe, please make sure to share it via social media, or you could even send the direct link to family/friends/co-workers through email…However you share it, thanks so much for your help!~Sarah